Witex15/SQL1Prj1No-Zwissig/analyseNoéZwissig.md

 ## addresses
 The addresses table is used to store the address of a person or a room.\

+# How it works
+Each year the admin have to creat a new terms and assign the people to it.\
+He also need to update the person with the correct class.

+By using the database that way, you are able to have an history of who was in wich terms.

 # SQL script to create and insert data
 ```sql
 CREATE DATABASE IF NOT EXISTS sql1;